louminod/f.hr.dmerej.info/README.md

 ## Conclusion
 There are still some bugs we could test, but we're lacking time.
 To make the most of our time, we split out team up on the work on hand, but we might have not given enough focus on certain points.
+We've had troubles setting up the development environment for the source code, so we couldn't work well on it.

 ### White-box testing